Areas Business Analytics, Logistics, Production, Transportation, and Supply Chain Management

 Current topics and examples of topics are available on the website.
 In general, a list of grades, a topic request, and a description of ideas and topics you are interested in are required in the form to apply for a master thesis.

-We reject topic requests if a) they do not qualify (e.g. no implementation course in your studies, no connection to Major/Minor Smart Production or Supply Chain Management) and/or b) do not fit our research area.
+We reject topic requests if a) they do not qualify (e.g. no implementation course in your studies, no connection to Major/Minor Analytics, Smart Production or Supply Chain Management) and/or b) do not fit our research areas.

 • How do I write an exposé?

 Once a first contact hast been established and ideas have been exchanged, your supervisor might want to see an exposé.
-The exposé usually consists of 2-4 pages and has the purpose of describing the research project as concretely as possible.
+The exposé usually consists of 3-5 pages and has the purpose of describing the thesis project as concretely as possible.
 It should also serve as a guideline during the course of work.

 An exposé typically has the following structure: